 The south transept is much less complex than the north in content, since it has only a round window matching the north round window.
 This one, dedicated to our Blessed Mother, the Blessed Virgin presenting the rosary to St. Dominic, and is inscribed "Queen of the Most Holy Rosary, pray for us".
 The Latin words AVE GRATIA PLENA DOMINUS TECUM in the arch means "Hail, full of grace, the Lord is with thee".
 At the top of the transept, the device MA stands for Maria.

-Up in the top of the arch is a painting of the cross after the Resurrection.
-It is draped with the empty shroud and in front of it smokes a winged cencer symbolic of divinity.
+Up in the top of the arch, located in the centre aisle, is a painting of the cross after the Resurrection.
+It is draped with the empty shroud and in front of it smokes a winged incensor symbolic of divinity.
 Behind the cross are, on the right, the hyssop wand with sponge and the spear.
 These last two related to Christ's suffering and death.
 On the left of the cross, are seen a bishop's crosier and a papal staff whose triple cross represents dominion over the city (Rome), the church and the world.
-In the border around the emblem is written the word CREDO (I believe).
+In the border around the emblem is written the word CREDO.

 With binoculars it is possible to see written in the margins of this figure the names of the young men who cleaned the church in 1952: Vincent and Dominic Coady, Jim and Frank Colton, Billy Doyle, Arkie Nugent, Emmet and John Ryan.